Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Summary

-Overall, the theory and experiments presented in this paper bring forth the possibility that deep learning architectures considered suboptimal for certain tasks (\eg~convolutional networks for natural language processing tasks) may be greatly improved through a right choice of explicit regularization.
+Taken together, the theory and experiments presented in this paper bring forth the possibility that deep learning architectures considered suboptimal for certain tasks (\eg~convolutional networks for natural language processing tasks) may be greatly improved through a right choice of explicit regularization.
 Theoretical understanding of implicit regularization may be key to discovering such regularizers.

 \ifdefined\NEURIPS \begin{ack} This work was supported by a Google Research Scholar Award, a Google Research Gift, the Yandex Initiative in Machine Learning, the Israel Science Foundation (grant 1780/21), Len Blavatnik and the Blavatnik Family Foundation, and Amnon and Anat Shashua.
-Noam Razin is supported by the Tel Aviv University Center for AI and Data Science (TAD) PhD excellence fellowship. \end{ack} \else \fi \ifdefined\ARXIV
+NR is supported by the Apple Scholars in AI/ML and the Tel Aviv University Center for AI and Data Science (TAD) PhD fellowships. \end{ack} \else \fi \ifdefined\ARXIV